 FAQs:

-The Liberty Head Five Dollar Coin, also known as the Coronet Head Half Eagle, is unique for being the only U.S. coin of a single design type struck at all seven historic U.S. branch mints.
-Designed by Christian Gobrecht and produced from 1839 to 1908, it features Lady Liberty on the obverse and a heraldic eagle on the reverse.
-The series is also divided into 'No Motto' and 'With Motto' types, reflecting a significant change in national sentiment following the Civil War.
+The Liberty Head Five Dollar Coin, also known as the Coronet Head Half Eagle, is unique for being the only U.S. coin of a single design struck at all seven historic U.S. branch mints.
+Its design by Christian Gobrecht, featuring Lady Liberty on the obverse and a heraldic eagle on the reverse, was produced from 1839 to 1908, making it a significant part of American numismatic history.